Turbidity current: Definition

 Turbidity currents are traditionally defined as those sediment gravity flows in which sediment is suspended by fluid turbulence.

 However, the term "turbidity current" was adopted to describe a natural phenomenon whose exact nature is often unclear.
 The turbulence within a turbidity current is not always the support mechanism that keeps the sediment in suspension; however it is probable that turbulence is the primary or sole grain support mechanism in dilute currents (<3%).
 Definitions are further complicated by an incomplete understanding of the turbulence structure within turbidity currents, and the confusion between the terms turbulent (i.e. disturbed by eddies) and turbid (i.e. opaque with sediment).
 Kneller & Buckee, 2000 define a suspension current as 'flow induced by the action of gravity upon a turbid mixture of fluid and (suspended) sediment, by virtue of the density difference between the mixture and the ambient fluid'.
-A turbidity current is a suspension current in which the interstitial fluid is a liquid (generally water); a pyroclastic current is one in which the interstitial fluid is gas.
+A turbidity current is a suspension current in which the interstitial fluid is liquid (generally water); a pyroclastic current is one in which the interstitial fluid is gas.